Originally published in August 2019, this article has been updated and expanded to provide additional references and resources.

 What tangible opportunities will be available to me upon completing this program?

 Is there evidence supporting what the program promises to deliver?

 3. The best life coaching program for your lifestyle

 Yes, your preferences are something that should be considered!
 With so many programs out there, it’s possible to find one that fits your specifications and needs.
 Many coaching programs are flexible, offering online classes on nights and weekends for those who have careers, families, and other commitments to juggle.

 That said, many programs are demanding in terms of time and dedication required to complete them.
 So assess your lifestyle - how much time can you set aside for classes, homework, and practice sessions?
 Do you have a full-time job?
 Or maybe two jobs?
 Are you the parent of two young kids?
 Do you usually go out every weekend, socializing with friends?

 These considerations may seem insignificant at first.
 But for most people, going back to school is a balancing act that requires some sacrifice.
 Here’s a checklist of factors to consider as you think about starting a coaching program.

 When does the training take place?
 Where?
 How?

-What are the weekly time commitments necessary to graduate?
+What is the weekly time commitment necessary to graduate?